Final Court Decision definition

 Final Court Decision means a decision by a court from which no appeal has been taken or can be taken (other than by a petition to the United States Supreme Court for writ of certiorari) and it further includes a decision from a proceeding before the USPTO including an inter partes review, ex partes review, or any other proceeding from which no appeal has been taken or can be taken (other than by a petition to the United States Supreme Court for writ of certiorari).

-Final Court Decision means a decision of a United States Court, including any settlement order, consent decree, consent judgment, or similar form of judgment entered by such - 3 - court, from which no appeal has been or can be taken, other than a petition to the Supreme Court for a review of certiorari.
+Final Court Decision means a final decision on the merits of a United States Court or the U.S. Patent Trial and Appeal Board (including any decision resulting from any inter partes review, post grant review or ex parte reexamination) from which no further appeal has been or can be taken, other than a petition to the Supreme Court for a writ of certiorari.

 Final Court Decision means a decision by a court that is no longer subject to a right of appeal (other than by a petition to the United States Supreme Court for writ of certiorari).
 “First Filer” shall mean a first applicant, as defined under 21 U.S.C. § 355(j)(5)(B)(iv)(II)(bb) (as amended or replaced), and wherein such first applicant has not forfeited, waived or otherwise relinquished its generic exclusivity period.
 “Generic Product” means an injectable acetaminophen drug formulation that is approved under the Federal Food, Drug, and Cosmetic Act under section 505(b)(2) or 505(j) of the Act, that relied in whole or in part on data developed for, or the approval of, the Cadence Product.
 “Launch at Risk” means commercial Marketing of a Generic Product by a Third Party that is (i) prior to the earlier of (a) the Entry Date (as defined below) or (b) a Final Court Decision that such Third Party’s Generic Product does not infringe any valid unexpired claim of the ’218 Patent and the ’222 Patent; and (ii) not licensed or otherwise authorized by the Cadence Parties prior to the date of such Marketing commencement.